Architecture of Totalitarian Regimes in Europe’s Urban Memory

 Certified cultural route of the Council of Europe

-Since 2014, the ATRIUM European Cultural Route has been certified in 2014 as one of the 32 certified cultural routes of the Council of Europe, and was re-confirmed in 2018.
+The ATRIUM European Cultural Route has been certified in 2014 as one of the 32 certified cultural routes of the Council of Europe, and was re-confirmed in 2018.
 The programme launched by the Council of Europe in 1987 demonstrates, by means of a journey through space and time, how the heritage of different countries of Europe contributes to a shared cultural heritage.
 Download the CoE Cultural Routes brochure.

 CoE Cultural Routes